Amanita albocreata

 Amanita albocreata, also called the ringless panther or the ringless panther amanita, is a species of fungus in the family Amanitaceae.
-It was discovered in 1944, by William Murrill.
+It was discovered in 1944 by William Murrill.
 It is commonly found in the northeastern United States and parts of southeastern Canada.
 It normally grows between the rainy months of June and August.

 Taxonomy

-First described in 1902 by George Francis Atkinson under the name Amanitopsis albocreata, the species was then transferred to Amanita in 1941 by one Jean-Edouard Gilbert.
+First described in 1902 by George Francis Atkinson under the name Amanitopsis albocreata, the species was then transferred to Amanita in 1941 by Jean-Edouard Gilbert.